gjr80/weewx-realtime_clientraw/README.md

 ## Description ##

-The *Realtime clientraw* extension is a weeWX extension that generates a loop data based *clientraw.txt* file for near realtime updating of the [Saratoga Weather Website templates](http://saratoga-weather.org/wxtemplates/index.php "Free Weather Website Templates") dashboards.
+The *Realtime clientraw* extension is a WeeWX extension that generates a loop data based *clientraw.txt* file for near realtime updating of the [Saratoga Weather Website templates](http://saratoga-weather.org/wxtemplates/index.php "Free Weather Website Templates") dashboards.

 **Note:** The Saratoga dashboards include the standard dashboard included in the Saratoga Weather Website templates and the so called Alternative dashboard.
 Use of the term *Saratoga dashboards* in this repository is taken to mean both the standard dashboard included in the Saratoga Weather Website templates and the so called Alternative dashboard.

-**Note:** Whilst *clientraw.txt* can be used for a number of purposes other than near realtime updates of the Saratoga dashboards, (eg updating Weather Display Live or Meteotemplate), the *Realtime clientraw* extension has been developed solely for updating the Saratoga dashboards.
+**Note:** Whilst *clientraw.txt* can be used for a number of purposes other than near realtime updates of the Saratoga dashboards, (eg updating Weather Display Live), the *Realtime clientraw* extension has been developed solely for updating the Saratoga dashboards.
 As such some *clientraw.txt* fields not used by the Saratoga dashboards have not been calculated and consequently the *Realtime clientraw* extension generated *clientraw.txt* may not be suitable for these other purposes.
 The initial comments in the *rtcr.py* file detail the *clientraw.txt* fields that are not calculated.

 ## Pre-Requisites ##

-The *Realtime clientraw* extension requires weeWX v3.4.0 or greater.
-Use of the *Realtime clientraw* extension with the Saratoga template requires the installation and configuration for use with weeWX of the Saratoga templates.
+The *Realtime clientraw* extension requires WeeWX v3.4.0 or greater.
+Use of the *Realtime clientraw* extension with the Saratoga template requires the installation and configuration for use with WeeWX of the Saratoga templates.

 ## Installation ##

 The *Realtime clientraw* extension can be installed manually or automatically using the *wee_extension* utility.
 The preferred method of installation is through the use of *wee_extension*.

-**Note:**   Symbolic names are used below to refer to some file location on the weeWX system.
+**Note:**   Symbolic names are used below to refer to some file location on the WeeWX system.
 These symbolic names allow a common name to be used to refer to a directory that may be different from system to system.
 The following symbolic names are used below:

 -   *$DOWNLOAD_ROOT*.
 The path to the directory containing the downloaded *Realtime clientraw* extension.

 -   *$HTML_ROOT*.
-The path to the directory where weeWX generated reports are saved.
+The path to the directory where WeeWX generated reports are saved.
 This directory is normally set in the *[StdReport]* section of *weewx.conf*.
-Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things "where to find things") in the weeWX [User's Guide](http://weewx.com/docs/usersguide.htm "User's Guide to the weeWX Weather System") for further information.
+Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things "where to find things") in the WeeWX [User's Guide](http://weewx.com/docs/usersguide.htm "User's Guide to the WeeWX Weather System") for further information.

 -   *$BIN_ROOT*.
-The path to the directory where weeWX executables are located.
-This directory varies depending on weeWX installation method.
-Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things "where to find things") in the weeWX [User's Guide](http://weewx.com/docs/usersguide.htm "User's Guide to the weeWX Weather System") for further information.
+The path to the directory where WeeWX executables are located.
+This directory varies depending on WeeWX installation method.
+Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things "where to find things") in the WeeWX [User's Guide](http://weewx.com/docs/usersguide.htm "User's Guide to the WeeWX Weather System") for further information.

 ### Installation using the wee_extension utility ###

-1. Download the latest *Realtime clientraw* extension from the *Realtime clientraw* extension [releases page](https://github.com/gjr80/weewx-realtime_clientraw/releases) into a directory accessible from the weeWX machine.
+1. Download the latest *Realtime clientraw* extension from the *Realtime clientraw* extension [releases page](https://github.com/gjr80/weewx-realtime_clientraw/releases) into a directory accessible from the WeeWX machine.

-        wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-realtime_clientraw/releases/download/v0.1.0/rtcr-0.1.0.tar.gz
+        wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-realtime_clientraw/releases/download/v0.2.1/rtcr-0.2.1.tar.gz

     where $DOWNLOAD_ROOT is the path to the directory where the *Realtime clientraw* extension is to be downloaded.

-2. Stop weeWX:
+2. Stop WeeWX:

         sudo /etc/init.d/weewx stop